By Ayah Al-Oballi

 However, flowers will definitely bloom along this journey.
 And if we, and Jazeerat Al Zuhoor, can make the girls feel even a little bit less alone, we will have succeeded.

 Ayah Al-Oballi is a Senior Officer for the Regional Center for the Advancement of Adolescent Girls, Mercy Corps' knowledge and innovation hub that aims to put adolescent girls in the center of programming.
 This article was co-written with Jana Qazzaz, Communications Intern.
+This partnership was funded by DFID.

 How you can help people facing crisis